 - After you submit your IGS application, you will see an application checklist in our application portal, from here, you can access the Certification of Finances form and upload the document directly on this page.

 Frequently Asked Questions

 As an IGS student, will I be able to choose my own courses?
 Yes!
-There is not set course requirements for IGS students, you may choose what courses you are interested in studying during your time at Mount Holyoke.
+There are no set course requirements for IGS students.
+You may choose the courses you are interested during your time at Mount Holyoke.

 Will I be able to live on campus?
 Yes!
-It is required for IGS students to live on campus during their time at MHC.
+All IGS students live on campus.

 Email the International Student Guest program.